University of Queensland, Brisbane

 - Jean-Baptiste Durand: Senior lecturer, Statify team.
 His interests in the project are related to probabilistic graphical models, count data and Bayesian nonparametrics.

 - Florence Forbes: Senior researcher, Head of the Statify team.
 Her interests in the project are related to clustering and regression techniques; in particular in non standard cases, including high dimensionality, heavy tail modeling and missing observations.
 She has been also working on medical imaging applications for many years.

 - Stephane Girard: Senior researcher, Statify.
 His interests in the project are related to nonparametric statistics, regression and statistical learning in high dimension.

-- Antoine Usseglio-Carleve: Post-doc fellow, Mistis.
+- Antoine Usseglio-Carleve: Post-doc fellow, Mistis until 2020.
 His research interests include risk measures properties, extreme risk measures estimation, multivariate distributions, regression models and high-dimensional statistics.

 - Benoit Kugler: PhD student, Statify and Grenoble Planetology Institute (IPAG).
 Benoit started in September 2018 and is co-advised by Sylvain Doute (IPAG) and F. Forbes (Mistis).
 The objective is to implement a statistical learning technique capable of solving a complex inverse problem in planetary remote sensing.

 - Veronica Munoz-Ramirez: PhD student, Statify and Grenoble Institute of Neuroscience (GIN).
 Veronica started in October 2017.
 She is co-advised by M. Dojat (GIN), J. Arbel and F. Forbes (Statify).
 The goal is to develop a pipeline based on robust non Gaussian clustering and model selection tools to exploit quantitative multiparametric MR data that integrate several microvascular MRI parameters and can be used to design new biomarkers for Parkinson’s disease.